CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Introduction

-The proposed model's second pillar focuses on human memory, which is considered a crucial element of human cognition.
-This becomes particularly significant when individuals need to retrieve extensive knowledge and select information from a noisy environment.
-Consequently, one of the primary challenges in cognitive science has been to comprehend the mechanisms involved in managing information in human memory~\cite{baddeley2004psychology}, particularly when dealing with information overload~\cite{holyst2024protect}.
+The proposed model's second pillar focuses on memory, a crucial element of human cognition~\cite{squire2004memory}.
+The quality of modeling of human memory becomes particularly significant when individuals need to retrieve extensive knowledge and select information from a noisy environment~\cite{neisser2000memory}.
+Consequently, one of the primary challenges in cognitive science has been comprehending the mechanisms involved in managing information in human memory~\cite{baddeley2004psychology, Mace2019-gl}, mainly when dealing with information overload~\cite{holyst2024protect}.
 Due to the highly complex nature of the human brain and the variations across individuals, establishing precise details of these mechanisms is challenging~\cite{huttenlocher2009neural}.
-Nonetheless, significant progress has been made in developing reliable working models of memory and other essential cognitive processes.
-For instance, the ACT-R cognitive architecture~\cite{anderson1997act} effectively models key aspects of human declarative memory, successfully reproducing numerous well-known effects.
-Among these empirical regularities, the primacy and recency effects in list memory ~\cite{anderson1998integrated} are particularly important for our purposes.
+Nonetheless, researchers in psychology and cognitive science have made significant progress in developing reliable working models of memory and other essential cognitive processes.
+For instance, the ACT-R cognitive architecture~\cite{anderson1997act} effectively models critical aspects of human declarative memory, successfully reproducing numerous well-known laboratory effects.
+Among these empirical regularities, the primacy and recency effects in list memory ~\cite{anderson1998integrated} are particularly significant for our purposes.

-Resulting with the conclusions coming from these two aspects of human nature the ground for the CoDiNG model have been built.
-The proposed model has been evaluated in a real-world scenario, where ground-truth data was available, and we proved that it provides more accurate results when compared to naming game.
-As such, CoDiNG joins the family of hybrid models of opinion formation, but its intrinsic properties make it more suitable for modelling processes where attitude towards an opinion plays a crucial role of an individual.
+We have built the foundation for the CoDiNG model following the conclusions drawn from these two aspects of human social and cognitive functioning.
+We tested the proposed model on a real-world scenario, where ground-truth data was available, and we showed that it provides more accurate results in terms of the actual spread and change in opinions across agents than the classical Naming Game~\cite{baronchelli2006sharp}.
+As such, CoDiNG joins the family of hybrid models of opinion formation, but its intrinsic properties make it more suitable for modeling processes where individuals hold conflicting or multiple opinions with differing levels of commitment and strength over time.